 Everyone names everything wrong. — Richard Feynman

-The use of a definition without clear separation of causal and consequential dependencies leads to grave depravity of reason in determining its intended effectiveness, a depravity much more serious than a mere linguistic crucifixion.
-It is very common for humanity to come up with definitions of manmade constructs that are not universally understood, in either or all specificity of definition, cause, and consequence.
+The use of a definition without clear separation of causal and consequential dependencies leads to grave depravity of reason in determining its intended effectiveness; depravity is much more serious than a mere linguistic crucifixion.
+It is widespread for humanity to come up with definitions of manmade constructs that are not universally understood, in either or all specificity of definition, cause, and consequence.
 The confusion of which many economists make a handsome career.

-What I like about the concept of “The Modern Monetary Theory” is that it embraces a plurality of sovereignty, by which the governments of individual countries can modulate the value of their currencies.
-Akin to the hierarchies innate to nature, we depend on for survival and thus aligned with principles bound to survive the test of time better.
-Now, however, in an increasingly interdependent world, duly challenged by the excessive valuations of the dollar, making it harder for certain countries to float their “boats”.
+I like the concept of “The Modern Monetary Theory” because it embraces a plurality of sovereignty, by which the governments of individual countries can modulate the value of their currencies.
+Akin to the hierarchies innate to nature, we depend on for survival and thus align with principles bound to survive the test of time better.
+Now, however, in an increasingly interdependent world, duly challenged by the excessive valuations of the dollar, making it harder for certain countries to float their “boats.”

 For many reasons, I am also a staunch opponent of cryptocurrencies, of which now over one-hundred exist.
-A cryptocurrency in which, for one, the distribution of trust in the currency is evenly distributed, and in violation of the rules of an evolutionary meritocracy to which we are all bound.
-Expect the bottom to fall out of that mess, after many opportunists will ride it like the stock market.
+A cryptocurrency in which, for one, the distribution of trust in the currency is evenly distributed and in violation of an evolutionary meritocracy’s rules to which we are all bound.
+After many opportunists will ride it like the stock market, expect the bottom to fall out of that mess.
 The question is not if, but when.

 Rebel Without A Cause

-Meaning, modernity can only be assigned to a policy that embraces our evolutionary objectives, dynamically.
-A policy by which the assignment of trust in merit remunerated by money yields not a modern vile-maxim of pillage-and-plunder, but drives the interest of our collective excellence by virtue of our individual contributions.
+Meaning, modernity can only be assigned to a policy that embraces our evolutionary objectives dynamically.
+A policy by which the assignment of trust in merit remunerated by money yields not a modern vile-maxim of pillage-and-plunder, but drives the interest of our collective excellence by our individual contributions.
 No monetary policy we have defined to date achieves such an objective.

-Hence, despite anyone’s views on the meaning of Modern Monetary Theory, we must all come to terms with how this monetary policy, and its complicated voodoo, does not do what humanity needs.
+Hence, despite anyone’s views on Modern Monetary Theory’s meaning, we must all come to terms with how this monetary policy, and its complicated voodoo, does not do what humanity needs.